 This tried and true waffle recipe is perfect for brunch or other special occasions—even dessert!
 In fact, to make an amazing waffle dessert, try drizzling the waffles with crème anglaise and fresh berries.

-The batter is going to be a little bit more runny than pancake batter, but the waffles will cook up crispy and airy.
+The batter is going to be a little bit runnier than pancake batter, but the waffles will cook up crispy and airy.
 Be sure to follow the instructions for your waffle maker, since they're all a bit different.

 If you don't have time to make the waffles from scratch this time, see this list of the 10 Best Waffles Mixes.